 Lewis Lambert Fox

-While free WiFi is nice to have while enjoying a double espresso in your favorite coffee shop, it comes as an absolute necessity when visiting foreign countries, both for business and leisure.
-In fact, many travelers consider fast wireless Internet access more important than room service, good breakfast, or hotel’s location, according to a study.
+While free wireless Internet is nice to have while enjoying a double espresso in your favorite coffee shop, it comes as an absolute necessity when visiting foreign countries, both for business and leisure.
+In fact, many travelers consider free wireless Internet access more important than room service, good breakfast, or hotel’s location, according to a study.

-No wonder that almost all hotels today provide WiFi access to their guests.
+No wonder that almost all hotels today provide hotel Wi-Fi access to their guests.
 However, the convenience of being able to browse the Internet for free while sunbathing by the hotel pool has its own price: your privacy.